pay-rails/pay/docs/5_charges.md

 ## Receipt URL

-Paddle and Stripe provide a receipt URL for each payment.
+Paddle Classic and Stripe provide a receipt URL for each payment.

 ```ruby
 @charge.paddle_receipt_url